Kidney Compass

 Metabolic Acidosis

 A condition where the blood becomes too acidic because the kidneys can no longer remove enough acid or produce enough bicarbonate.
 Common in CKD stages 4–5.
 Symptoms include rapid breathing and fatigue.
 Treated with sodium bicarbonate supplements.
+See how metabolic acidosis relates to CKD stageAlso: Symptoms of advanced kidney disease

 N